-Planning on running a marathon, half marathon, participating in a charity run or just running for fun?
-Dreading the post-exercise soreness and fatigue?
-When you push your body to perform intense exercise or exercise it may be unaccustomed to, it is beneficial to know what to do to assist recovery after the event.
+Are you planning on running a marathon, half marathon, participating in a charity run or just running for fun?
+How about dreading the post-exercise soreness and fatigue?
+When you push your body to perform an intense exercise or exercise it may be unaccustomed to, it is beneficial to know what to do to assist recovery after the event.

 Here are six tips to assist you in recovering after a running event.

 After exercise, it is paramount you replenish the energy stores (glycogen/carbohydrates, electrolytes and protein) and fluid stores you lost during activity.
 This nutrition will help the body recover from intense exercise and assist your immune system damaged by the practice.

 When glycogen synthesis is highest within the first-hour post-exercise, consume a carbohydrate-rich snack/meal that provides 1-1.2g of carbohydrate per 1kg of body weight.